bumoproject/bumo-docs-en/docs/BUMO_Smart_Contract_Development_Guide.rst

  hash: 6434743a136c0d03d41bb48146c65ebefc7014154b4160f3b9d3b9c50eb47054

-.. _Querying whether the Execution Was Executed Successfully-2:
+.. _Querying whether the Transaction Was Executed Successfully-2:

-Querying whether the Execution was Executed Successfully
+Querying whether the Transaction Was Executed Successfully
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: The result returned after the transaction is sent only indicates whether the transaction was submitted successfully.
 If you want to know whether the transaction is executed successfully, you have to perform the one of the following two operations for querying.